ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/fetching-data/filtering.md

     ...;
 ```

-In case you use custom conventions, you can also bind the filter types on you convention.
+In case you use custom conventions, you can also bind the filter types on your convention.

 ```csharp
 public class CustomFilterConvention : FilterConvention